jerwallace/aws-sagemaker-workshops/content/Deploy/Model Monitoring/_index.md

 ---
-title: "SageMaker Studio"
+title: "Model Monitoring"
 chapter: true
-weight: 10
+weight: 24
 description: "All the new features"
 ---